-A feedforward neural network consists of the following components: \begin{enumerate} \item A positive integer $L$, which denotes the number of layers.
+A feedforward neural network has the following components: \begin{itemize} \item A positive integer $L$, which denotes the number of layers.
 It is sometimes called the depth of the network.
 The number $L-1$ denotes the `number of hidden layers'.
-To avoid trivialities, we will assume that $L\ge 2$ --- that is, there is at least one hidden layer. \item A positive integer $d$, called the `input dimension'.
+To avoid trivialities, we will assume that $L\ge 2$; i.e., there is at least one hidden layer. \item A positive integer $d$, called the `input dimension'.
 The input data take value in $\rr^d$. \item A sequence of positive integers $d_1,\ldots,d_L$, denoting the dimensions of layers $1,\ldots,L$.
 The maximum of $d_1,\ldots,d_L$ is called the width of the network.
 The dimension of the `output layer', $d_L$, is often taken to be $1$.
-We will henceforth take $d_L = 1$. \item A sequence of `weight matrices' $W_1,\ldots, W_L$ with real entries, where $W_\ell$ has dimensions $d_\ell\times d_{\ell-1}$ (with $d_0:=d$). \item A sequence of `bias vectors' $b_1,\ldots, b_\ell$, where $b_\ell\in \rr^{d_\ell}$. \item A sequence of `activation functions' $\sigma_1,\ldots,\sigma_L :\rr \to \rr$.
+We will henceforth take $d_L = 1$. \item A sequence of `weight matrices' $W_1,\ldots, W_L$ with real entries, where $W_\ell$ has dimensions $d_\ell\times d_{\ell-1}$ (with $d_0:=d$). \item A sequence of `bias vectors' $b_1,\ldots, b_L$, where $b_\ell\in \rr^{d_\ell}$. \item A sequence of `activation functions' $\sigma_1,\ldots,\sigma_L :\rr \to \rr$.
 Usually, the activation function for the output layer, $\sigma_L$, is taken to be the identity map, i.e., $\sigma_L(x)=x$.
-We will henceforth take $\sigma_L$ to be the identity map. \end{enumerate} The feedforward neural network with the above components is defined as follows.
-Denote $w := (W_1,b_1,\ldots,W_\ell,b_\ell)$, viewing it as a vector in $\rr^p$, where
+We will henceforth take $\sigma_L$ to be the identity map. \end{itemize} The feedforward neural network with the above components is defined as follows.
+Denote $w := (W_1,b_1,\ldots,W_L,b_L)$, viewing it as a vector in $\rr^p$, where

 Given a value of $w$, the neural network defines a map $f(\cdot,w)$ from the input space $\rr^d$ into the output space $\rr$, as

 where the activation functions $\sigma_1,\ldots ,\sigma_L$ act componentwise on vectors of dimensions $d_1,\ldots,d_L$.